Fine Line (Harry Styles album): Release and promotion

-The album was released on 13 December 2019, by Columbia and Erskine, Styles' second to be released under the label.
+The album was released on 13 December 2019, by Erskine and Columbia Records, Styles' second to be released under the label.
 The standard edition was released on CD, vinyl, digital download and streaming.
 The deluxe edition of the album was released on CD on 13 December 2019.

 Shortly before release of the album's lead single "Lights Up", the album was promoted by billboards and the caption: "Do You Know Who You Are?" in several cities around the world.

 Marketing for a tourism agency in Eroda, the fictitious isle Styles' team came up with, began appearing on social media; as well as a website for the isle.
 Styles collaborated with Spotify to organize a fan-exclusive event held at an undisclosed location in Los Angeles for a private listening party, where fans were taken to experience Eroda, an elaborate theme created for his single "Adore You".

 Styles promoted the album on 16 November episode of NBC's Saturday Night Live as both a host and a musical guest.

 Leading up to the album's release, on 10 December, Styles also served as the guest host on The Late Late Show with James Corden.
 To celebrate the release and maximize sales of the album, Styles held a one-night-only show at The Forum in Los Angeles that coincided with the album's 13 December release.
 Styles allowed fans to pre-order his album and rewarded them with a code to have a chance to buy tickets to see him at his one-night-only show for only $25.
 The show in Los Angeles was followed by another show at the Electric Ballroom in London on 19 December with British rapper Stormzy as a special guest.

-The planned concert tour, Love On Tour, in support of the album, was postponed due to the COVID-19 pandemic; the dates of the US leg of the tour were later rescheduled for fall 2021.
+The album cover features Styles wearing a "hot fuchsia" silk blouse, a scoop-neck vest, and white trousers.
+The scene was shot using a fisheye lens and was composed by Tim Walker, whose hand is visible in the frame. i-D described the outfit as androgynous, speculating that "Fine Line" was referring to Styles blurring the lines between femininity and masculinity in the album art.